 Organized sports in Iceland began about 130 years ago.
-The most popular sports in Iceland are football, golf, equestrian, handball, basketball, badminton, athletics and Sport-for-All.
+The most popular sports in Iceland are football, golf, equestrian, handball, basketball, badminton, athletics, and Sport-for-All.
 The greatest growth has been in golf and equestrian sports.
-The sport environment has been enriched in recent years with the addition of several new sports.
+The sporting environment has been enriched in recent years with the addition of several new sports.

 Reykjavik Sports Union (abbreviated ÍBR) is a member of the National Olympic and Sports Association of Iceland.

 Sport and Leisure Department of Reykjavik (abbreviated ÍTR)

 The City of Reykjavik offers recreational services such as swimming pools, sports centers, geothermal beach, family farm zoo and ski areas.
 They work in partnership with stakeholders in sports and leisure activities.